Jazy5552/mws-sdk/README.md

 mws-sdk
 ======

-Forded from [ticadia/mws-sdk](https://github.com/ticadia/mws-sdk) who originally forked from [dfsklar/mws-js](https://github.com/dfsklar/mws-js).
+Forked from [ticadia/mws-sdk](https://github.com/ticadia/mws-sdk) who originally forked from [dfsklar/mws-js](https://github.com/dfsklar/mws-js).
 This is another continuation of mws-js with a more standarized node module setup.
 I added the Finances api calls and a report parser.

 Examples